muratk3n/thirdwave/en/tweets/2020/week18a.md

 capped—parents may borrow up to the cost of attendance, which is determined by the college.
-This creates incentives for colleges to increase student charges, since the federal government will make sure all eligible parents have access to the money.
+This creates incentives for colleges to increase student charges, since the federal government will make sure all eligible parents have access to the money"

 [Link](https://www.forbes.com/sites/prestoncooper2/2017/02/22/how-unlimited-student-loans-drive-up-tuition/#1166275352b6)